ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 command for dynamic cluster reconfiguration if `keeper_server.enable_reconfiguration` is turned on.

 :::note
-If this setting is turned off, you may reconfigure cluster via altering replica's `raft_configuration` section manually.
-However, you need to edit files on all replicas as only the leader will apply changes.
+If this setting is turned off, you may reconfigure the cluster by altering the replica's `raft_configuration` section manually.
+Make sure you the edit files on all replicas as only the leader will apply changes.
-On the contrary, you can send a `reconfig` query through any ZooKeeper-compatible client.
+Alternatively, you can send a `reconfig` query through any ZooKeeper-compatible client.
 :::

 A node `/keeper/config` is present that contains last committed cluster configuration in the following format: